cstaelen/tidarr/docs/API_DOCUMENTATION.md

 **Response:** Status `202 Accepted`

 This endpoint will immediately queue all items from the watch list for download.
 Items already in the queue with status "processing" will be skipped.
-Items with status "finished" or "downloaded" will be removed from the queue and re-added.
+Items with status "finished" will be removed from the queue and re-added.

 **Note:** The synchronization cron is configured via the `SYNC_CRON_EXPRESSION` environment variable (default: `0 3 * * *` = every day at 3 AM).